greim/Backbone-Subscriptions/readme.md

       handleMessage: function(message){ ... }
     });

-The above shows an example of making a view respond to cross-window communication messages.
-Other external events that views might want to subscribe to include page visibility or focus changes, device orientation changes, window resize, incoming data from websockets, window scroll, local storage mutations, etc.
+The above shows an example of making a view respond to cross-window communication messages, which originate at the global level.
+Similar use cases might include subscribing to page visibility or focus changes, device orientation changes, window resize, incoming data from websockets, window scroll, local storage mutations, etc.

+## Key concepts

+The key concept of Backbone subscriptions--and what differentiates if from similar libraries--is its DOM-orientedness.
+No internal reference map or list is kept of which view instances subscribe to which events.
+Rather, subscribing view instances are lazily discovered at publish-time via the DOM.
+This means that only views present in the document are capable of receiving updates from a channel.
+The browser's native DOM access methods are used to do this performantly. `getElementsByClassName()` is used if possible, falling back to `querySelectorAll()`.
+This also means that views are naturally garbage collected as sections of the DOM are removed or overwritten, *eliminating the need for the programmer to manually unsubscribe from channels or write any other cleanup code*.
+Finally, this approach allows the implementation to remain short and clean.

+## API

+The API is quite simple, and pretty much consists of the below.

+    Backbone.publish(channel, [arg1, ... argN])

+    Backbone.View.extend({
+      subscriptions: { 'channel': 'method' },
+      method: function(arg1, ... argN) { ... }
+    });

 ## Why not just add events in initialize?